Giant Dipper (Santa Cruz Beach Boardwalk): Legacy

 In the early 1970s, the Giant Dipper became the last "classic roller coaster" between Vancouver, British Columbia and San Diego, California.
-It is only one of three Church rides to still operate.
+It is one of only three Church rides to still operate.
 The other two are Dragon Coaster at Playland Park and Giant Dipper at Belmont Park.
 It is one of the only roller coasters that are still operating from what ACE calls the "golden age of roller coasters."
 Other than being the oldest roller coaster in California, the ride is also one of the oldest roller coasters in the world.

 Reception

 Since the Giant Dipper was one of the first roller coasters in existence when it opened, many people were concerned about the safety of the ride.
 Looff, as well as a local newspaper, insisted it was "virtually impossible" for the cars to leave the track because of the makeup of the trains and track.
 Although several incidents happened on the ride, none were related to the integrity of the track or trains.
 Many people call the Giant Dipper the icon and crown jewel of Santa Cruz Beach Boardwalk as well as one of the nation's most exciting roller coasters.
 It is considered to be the signature ride of the park.

 The Giant Dipper is referred to in the song "Big Dipper", from the 1996 album The Golden Age by David Lowery's band Cracker.
+It is also the subject of the song "Rollercoaster by the Sea" by Jonathan Richman and The Modern Lovers, from their 1977 album, Rock 'n' Roll with the Modern Lovers.

 The ride also appeared in many television commercials and movies, including The Lost Boys, Sudden Impact, The Sting II, Bumblebee and Dangerous Minds.

 Awards

 On February 27, 1987, the United States National Park Service recognized the Giant Dipper as a National Historic Landmark along with the Looff Carousel.

 It was awarded the American Coaster Enthusiasts Golden Age Coaster award in June 1994.
 The 1920s is often considered the "golden age of roller coaster construction" so the award recognizes the roller coasters that still remain today.
 It is only one of two roller coasters to receive this designation, the other being the Giant Dipper at Belmont Park.
-Giant Dipper was also awarded the ACE Coaster Landmark award on May 5, 2007 at the 100th anniversary of Santa Cruz Beach Boardwalk.
+Giant Dipper was also awarded the ACE Coaster Landmark award on May 5, 2007, at the 100th anniversary of Santa Cruz Beach Boardwalk.
 It won the award for its innovative track design, unusual curved station and for being one of the ten oldest operating coasters in the world and one of only three remaining examples of Frederick Church's work.